Problem Oriented Charting

 Medical, Surgical, Family and Social History summaries help clinicians when problems are moved between the Problem List and Medical History instead of newly entered or resolved.

-The sections that most relate to POC are further described below.
+The sections that most relate to POC are further described in the sections below.

 Select Hospital Service